George Takei: 'At Least During the Internment … I Was Not Taken from My Parents.'

 ‘At Least During the Internment …’ Are Words I Thought I’d Never Utter

-I was sent to a camp at just five years old — but even then, they didn't separate children from families
+I was sent to a camp at just 5 years old — but even then, they didn't separate children from families.

 Imagine this scene: Tens of thousands of people, mostly families with children, are labeled by the government as a threat to our nation, used as political tools by opportunistic politicians, and caught in a vast gray zone where their civil and human rights are erased by the presumption of universal guilt.
 Thousands are moved around to makeshift detention centers and sites, where camps are thrown together with more regard to the bottom line than the humanity of the new residents.